anushkaasatav/GhostTalk-App/README.md

-# GhostTalk – Privacy-First Snap & Chat Application
+# GhostTalk – Privacy-First Chat & Snap Application

 ## Overview

-GhostTalk is a terminal-based social media application focused on privacy-first communication.
-It allows users to chat in real time, send temporary image snaps, and post messages.
+GhostTalk is a privacy-focused chat and snap application with a C backend and a Flutter web frontend.
+The project supports real-time communication, temporary image sharing, wall posting, and browser-based interaction.

-This project demonstrates system-level programming concepts using C, including socket programming, multithreading, and file handling.
+The backend is implemented using C, TCP sockets, pthreads, and file handling.
+The frontend is built with Flutter Web and provides the user interface for login, chat, snaps, and wall posts.

 ---